Ligny: Incomplete Victory: Reception

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman called Ligny "a set-piece affair in which the object is to wear the enemy down to his demoralization level, a not particularly fascinating prospect."
 Freeman gave this game an Overall Evaluation of "Good."

+In Issue 3 of the French games magazine Casus Belli, Jeran-Jacques Petit commented, "This is the most balanced battle of the separate games ...
+Luck will play a very big role, but contrary to first impressions, the final result will depend largely on the behavior of the 3rd Prussian corps."